The Willoughby Tucker Forever Tour

-The Willoughby Tucker Forever Tour is the ongoing fourth concert tour by American singer-songwriter and record producer Ethel Cain, in support of her second studio album, Willoughby Tucker, I'll Always Love You (2025).
+The Willoughby Tucker Forever Tour was the fourth concert tour by American singer-songwriter and record producer Ethel Cain, in support of her second studio album, Willoughby Tucker, I'll Always Love You (2025).
 Set to include 92 shows, the tour began in Seattle, United States, on August 12, 2025, and is set to conclude in Hamburg, Germany, on July 1, 2026.
 The band 9million was announced to serve as a supporting act for all the 2025 shows.

 Background

 On March 24, 2025, Cain announced her second studio album, Willoughby Tucker, I'll Always Love You, via social media.
 At the same time, she revealed that she would be embarking on an accompanying concert tour, the Willoughby Tucker Forever Tour.
 She announced that the band 9million would be the supporting artist for all shows, following the band opening for her at two shows in the Blood Stained Blonde Tour.
 This tour follows The Childish Behaviour Tour (2024), which served to promote her 2022 album Preacher's Daughter and tease then-upcoming songs from her 2025 project Perverts.
 On August 11, Cain announced six shows in Australia and New Zealand.
 On September 26, 2025, Cain announced new European shows scheduled to take place in 2026.
 On October 6, 2025, Cain further expanded the tour by adding new North American shows scheduled to take place in 2026.
 9million is also set to be the opening act for those dates.